TracesOfWar needs your help! Every euro, pound or dollar you contribute greatly supports the continuation of this website. Go to stiwot.nl and donate!

 Photo 4 shows one of the grenade gully.
 Through these gullies built into the concrete in a periscope shape, soldiers could roll out a hand grenade through a hatch on the inside to defuse the enemy in a last effort to take out the ennemy.
 Then they could try to leave the bunker and escape.
 No doubt a difficult task.
 After all, if the enemy was already that close and it was not clear by how much, the chance of being shot was very high.
 Such a shell hole can also be seen next to the entrance door, lower left, but it has been bricked up.
 Photo 5.

-The walls and roof of this type of bunker are 1.30 m thick reinforced concrete.
-Only the rear of the bunker is 1 m thick (no attack was expected from that side).
+The side walls of this type of bunker are 1.90 m thick reinforced concrete.
+The side walls are 1.30 m thick and the rear wall is 1 m thick (no attack is expected from that side).
+The roof was 1.75 m thick reinforced concrete.
 The bunker could withstand shells of 150 mm.
 No tank could therefore knock out the bunker.
 Only a heavy field gun, a howitzer or a flamethrower could disable the bunker.

 Do you have more information about this location?
 Inform us!